aflin/rampart/docs/source/sql3.rst

 within the framework of a relational database.

 Metamorph is covered in a complete sense in its own section in this manual and can be studied of itself.
-Please refer to the *Metamorph Intelligent Text Query Language* sections for a full understanding of all Metamorph’s theory and application.
+Please refer to the :ref:`mm1:Metamorph: The Program Inside the Program` section for a full understanding of all Metamorph’s theory and application.

 This chapter deals with the use of Metamorph within the ``LIKE`` portion of the ``WHERE`` clause.
 Texis can accomplish any Metamorph search